Book up until 4 August 2021 to get a 20% early bird discount

 Course methodology and enrolment modalities

-The tutorial will be delivered online (synchronous training via ZOOM).
+The course will be delivered online (synchronous training via ZOOM).
+Module 1 of the tutorial features a number of sessions where an EIPA expert will analyse key legal topics illustrated with examples.
 Participants will be able to interact with experts through the chat functionality of the ZOOM platform, or at the various Q&A periods following each respective content session.

 This module is part of a three-day tutorial.
 The tutorial is divided into modules to offer you flexibility in adapting it to your needs.
-If you prefer to attend one of the other modules, you can click on Module 2 Decision-making procedures for the adoption of EU law or Module 3 The EU judicial system and enforcement of EU law, or you can attend the full three-day tutorial.
+If you prefer to attend the one of the other modules, you can click on Module 2, Module 3 or you can attend the full three-day tutorial.

 If you are interested in a combination of modules, please register separately for these modules and your invoice will be adjusted in line with the stated registration fees.